-Coastside CERT’s current $60,000 budget is entirely based on the California for All category-specific reimbursement grant funding approved in May 2019.
-Coastside CERT has filed for 501(c)(3) status.
+Coastside CERT’s current $60,000 budget is entirely based on the Listos California Capacity Building reimbursement grant funding approved in May 2019.
+Coastside CERT is a 501(c)(3) nonprofit organization.

 We work to protect our own, our family’s and our neighbors' lives, the environment, and property through emergency preparation, disaster response, emergency first aid and rescue actions, and public education.

 Our goal is to create a prepared and resilient community that will have an orderly and calm response to an emergency, disaster or prolonged utilities disruption.
 Additionally, we connect neighbors so that the community works cohesively and effectively together.
 Coastside CERT accomplishes these goals with a core leadership team supporting dual synergistic programs:

 Our training program ensures that, when officially activated, our CERTs will be the source of reliable, actionable information for first responders and be visible and useful resources for the neighborhoods.

 CERT is a national program that trains the general public in basic disaster preparedness, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 Here on the Coastside, Chief Cosgrave also covers hazards specific to our coastal community.

 Coastside CERT provides free 24-hour basic emergency preparedness training program, advanced CERT courses, refresher courses, and special topic presentations.
 For information on upcoming classes see our Training page.